The Subscription Tax

 The Math

-Let’s compare a typical subscription budgeting app at $99/year versus Zeroed’s one-time Founder’s License:
+Let’s compare a typical subscription budgeting app at $99/year versus Zeroed’s one-time license:

 | Time Period | Subscription | Zeroed |